The Xometry app works best with JavaScript enabled!

 8. Biocides to reduce environmental staining.

 The application specifies which additives are necessary.
 They have given rise to many specialist materials based around this simple and chemically uniform polymer.
-Figure 1 is an example of PVC fittings:
+Figure 1 is an example of PVC pipe:

 The PVC that is so widely used today comes in two basic forms: